sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		-Create Presentation Slideshow

 	Eric Sanman
+		- Swap parts with parts from second Digi-Key order (2)
+		- Final assembly changes (1)
+		- Pass board off to Sierra for debug (0)

-	Chuong Vo
+		- Give dimensions to Sierra for plexiglass enclosure (.5) Chuong Vo
-		-Finalize the assembly of the PCB (3)
+		- Finalize the assembly of the PCB (3)
-		-Thouroughly Test every module of the project and debug where necessary (6) -Complete the Presentation Slides (4)
+		- Thouroughly Test every module of the project and debug where necessary (6)
+		- Complete the Presentation Slides (4)
-		-Complete Catme Survey (1)
+		- Complete Catme Survey (1)

 	Sierra Buckley
 		- testing with everything (8)